San Francisco: Climate

 The highest recorded temperature at the official National Weather Service downtown observation station was 106 F on September 1, 2017.
 During that hot spell, the warmest ever night of 71 F was also recorded.
 The lowest recorded temperature was 27 F on December 11, 1932.
-The National Weather Service provides a helpful visual aid graphing the information in the table below to display visually by month the annual typical temperatures, the past year's temperatures, and record temperatures.

-During a normal year between 1991 and 2020 San Francisco would record a warmest night at 64 F and a coldest day at 49 F. The coldest daytime high since the station's opening in 1945 was recorded in December 1972 at 37 F.
+During an average year between 1991 and 2020, San Francisco recorded a warmest night at 64 F and a coldest day at 49 F. The coldest daytime high since the station's opening in 1945 was recorded in December 1972 at 37 F.

 As a coastal city, San Francisco will be heavily affected by climate change.
 As of 2021, sea levels are projected to rise by as much as 5 ft, resulting in periodic flooding, rising groundwater levels, and lowland floods from more severe storms.

-San Francisco falls under the USDA 10b Plant hardiness zone, though some areas, particularly downtown, border zone 11a.
+San Francisco falls under the USDA 10a Plant hardiness zone, though some areas, particularly downtown, border zone 10b.

-Time Series

-Flora and fauna
+Ecology

 Historically, tule elk were present in San Francisco County, based on archeological evidence of elk remains in at least five different Native American shellmounds: at Hunter's Point, Fort Mason, Stevenson Street, Market Street, and Yerba Buena.
 Perhaps the first historical observer record was from the De Anza Expedition on March 23, 1776.
 Herbert Eugene Bolton wrote about the expedition camp at Mountain Lake, near the southern end of today's Presidio: "Round about were grazing deer, and scattered here and there were the antlers of large elk."
-Also, when Richard Henry Dana Jr. visited San Francisco Bay in 1835, he wrote about vast elk herds near the Golden Gate: on December 27 "...we came to anchor near the mouth of the bay, under a high and beautifully sloping hill, upon which herds of hundreds and hundreds of red deer [note: "red deer" is the European term for "elk"], and the stag, with his high branching antlers, were bounding about...", although it is not clear whether this was the Marin side or the San Francisco side.